-After the conquest of the Inca Empire by the Conquistadores from 1531 to 1535 under Francisco Pizarro (1478-1541), the Spanish Marquis Francesco de Caravantes and Hernando de Montenegro planted the first vines near Ica in 1547, which they had brought back from the Canary Islands.
-Among them was the Spanish variety Listán Prieto (the historical Misión), which then caused a sensation in many South American countries.
-Peru was the first country in South America to systematically cultivate vines, and by around 1560 there were already 40,000 hectares of vineyards.
-At that time wine was even exported to Spain.
-At that time the country was called Alto Peru (High Peru) and was the core area of the viceroyalty of New Castile.
-Until the year 1776, today's Bolivia was also part of it.
-From the year 1550 onwards, wine growing was spread from here to Argentina.
-The phylloxera caused heavy damage in Peru from the year 1888.
+After the conquest of the Inca Empire by the Conquistadores from 1531 to 1535 under Francisco Pizarro (1478-1541), the Spaniards Marquis Francesco de Caravantes and Hernando de Montenegro planted the first vines they had brought from the Canary Islands near Ica in 1547.
+Among them was the Spanish variety Listán Prieto (the historic Misión), which then caused a sensation in many South American countries.
+Peru was the first country in South America where viticulture was systematically practised; there were already 40,000 hectares of vines around the year 1560.
+Wine was even exported to Spain at that time.
+At that time, the country was called Alto Peru (High Peru) and was the core area of the Viceroyalty of New Castile.
+Until 1776, today's Bolivia was also part of it.
+From 1550, viticulture spread from here to Argentina.
+Phylloxera caused serious damage in Peru from 1888 onwards.